Lwt introduction/tutorial Part 2 of 2

 Lwt.on_termination: 'a t -> (unit -> unit) -> unit

-on_termination p h
+on_termination p h calls h when p

-is already resolved, it calls
+is resolved.
+If p is already resolved, it calls

-immediately.
-Nothing happens if p
+h immediately.
+Nothing happens if p is never

 resolved.